 If you think that you can meet all of these standards, then look for collaborative divorce attorneys who have experience or specialize in collaborative divorce.
 Your attorney should be able to make recommendations for divorce coaches, financial professionals, child specialists, and anyone else you want to recruit to your professional team.
 You’ll also need to broach the topic with your spouse to ensure they are also willing to put in the work that this approach to divorce requires.

 If you aren’t quite sure a collaborative divorce process is right for you but want to avoid expensive litigation, it might be worth considering divorce mediation as an alternative approach.
+See our mediation checklist to learn more about mediation as an alternative dispute resolution strategy.
 Your divorce attorney can give you legal advice on these different options.

 You can learn more about collaborative divorces, mediation, and other divorce options at your local Second Saturday Divorce Workshop.